vderm/towards_MPC/Introduction_to_MPC.md

 Constraints
 -----------
 I won't list all the constraints possible because you can be very creative and novel about how to formulate these.
-Check out the ones in Fatma Mtibaa's paper!

 + **Initial condition** :: $x(t=0) = a$